 An extraordinary general meeting held on 22 September 2021 resolved on issuing warrants as a part of an investment program to certain senior executives and key employees in the Group (the “Participants”).

-In total the investment program will comprise at the most 30 individuals and a maximum of 2,351,122 warrants.
+In total the investment program comprises at the most 30 individuals and a maximum of 2,351,122 warrants.

 If fully subscribed and fully exercised, the increase of the company’s share capital is not expected to exceed 12,595 SEK.
 The maximum number of warrants which may be subscribed by the Participants, under assumption that the warrants are fully exercised, correspond approximately to 1.8 percent of the total number of shares in the company.

-The warrants will be issued in a series.
-The warrants will be issued to the Participants at a marketing value calculated in an evaluation done according to the Black & Scholes model.
+The warrants are issued in a series.
+The warrants are issued to the Participants at a marketing value calculated in an evaluation done according to the Black & Scholes model.
 The number of warrants offered to each Participant is dependent on the Participant’s position and responsibility within Cary Group.